nextflow-io/nextflow/docs/reference/stdlib.md

 `strip() -> String`
 : Returns a copy of the string with all leading and trailing whitespace removed.

+`stripIndent() -> String`
+: Returns a copy of the string with leading spaces on each line removed.
+: The number of spaces to remove is determined by the line with the least number of leading spaces, excluding lines with only whitespace.

 `stripLeading() -> String`
 : Returns a copy of the string with all leading whitespace removed.